 (i) Relevant credit card & online charge payments received by FOODit for Orders;

 (ii) Details of relevant Orders paid by cash to the Restaurant;

-(iii) the non-cash payment transaction fees that are due to FOODit, administration fee, and any other services provided to Restaurant from FOODit (“Transaction Fees”).
+(iii) the commission fees that are due to FOODit, any administration fees, and charges for any other services provided to Restaurant by FOODit (“Transaction Fees”).

 (iv) Details of Orders which FOODit is aware that the customer has paid the Restaurant directly.